John II of France: The Duchy of Berry (1360 to 14 February 1820)

+Historical assessment

-Portrayal by Jean Froissart and Contemporary Chroniclers: The Start of the Critique
+Jean Froissart and Contemporary Chroniclers

 The earliest significant criticism of John II likely stems from contemporary or near-contemporary chroniclers, particularly Jean Froissart (c.
 1337–c.
-1405), a Hainaut-born chronicler whose Chronicles are a primary source for the Hundred Years’ War.
-Froissart’s account, while vivid and detailed, often reflects a chivalric bias and the perspective of his patrons, who included figures aligned with the English or Burgundian factions.
-His portrayal of John II at Poitiers emphasizes the king’s bravery but also his tactical errors, such as ignoring advice against engaging the English due to their superior longbow tactics.
-Froissart writes of John’s decision to fight on foot with a poleaxe, portraying it as courageous but implying it was reckless given the French defeat.
-This narrative sets a tone of personal valor undermined by poor judgment, a theme later historians amplified.
+1405), a Hainaut-born chronicler whose Chronicles are a primary source for the Hundred Years' War.
+Froissart writes of John's decision to fight on foot with a poleaxe, portraying it as courageous but implying it was reckless given the French defeat.

-Froissart’s account was influential because it was widely circulated in medieval Europe and became a foundational source for later historians.
-His depiction of John II’s capture and lavish lifestyle in English captivity—engaging in feasts, hunting, and pilgrimages—contributed to perceptions of a king more concerned with personal honor than governance.
-While Froissart does not explicitly condemn John, his focus on the king’s extravagance and military failure provided raw material for subsequent criticism.
+Froissart's account was influential because it was widely circulated in medieval Europe and became a foundational source for later historians.
+His depiction of John II's capture and lavish lifestyle in English captivity—engaging in feasts, hunting, and pilgrimages—contributed to perceptions of a king more concerned with personal honor than governance.
+While Froissart does not explicitly condemn John, he focuses extensively on the king's extravagance and military failure.

 Another contemporary source, Jean de Venette (c.
 1307–c.
-1370), a Carmelite friar, offers a more sympathetic view, emphasizing the external pressures John faced, such as the Black Death and economic collapse.
-However, Venette’s chronicle was less widely read than Froissart’s, so it had less impact on shaping the critical narrative.
+1370), a Carmelite friar emphasizes the external pressures John faced, such as the Black Death and economic collapse.

-Portrayal by Early Modern Historians: Amplifying the Critique
+Portrayal by Early Modern Historians

-The critical trend solidified in the early modern period, particularly with Jules Michelet (1798–1874), a 19th-century French historian whose Histoire de France (1833–1867) is a landmark in French historiography.
-Michelet, a romantic nationalist, viewed the Valois monarchy, including John II’s reign, through the lens of France’s struggle for national unity.
-He criticized John II for his "weakness" and "extravagance," particularly highlighting the Poitiers defeat and the Treaty of Brétigny as catastrophic for French sovereignty.
-Michelet’s portrayal of John as a well-meaning but ineffectual ruler, overly reliant on favorites like Charles de la Cerda, set a precedent for later historians.
-His vivid prose and emphasis on national decline made his work highly influential, and he is a likely candidate for initiating the modern trend of criticizing John II.
+Jules Michelet (1798–1874), a 19th-century French historian whose Histoire de France (1833–1867) is a landmark in French historiography, criticized John II for his "weakness" and "extravagance", particularly highlighting the Poitiers defeat and the Treaty of Brétigny as catastrophic for French sovereignty.
+Michelet portrayed John as a well-meaning but ineffectual ruler, overly reliant on favourites like Charles de la Cerda.

-Michelet’s interpretation influenced a chain of historians who cited his work, either directly or indirectly, as they built the critical narrative around John II.
-Key figures include:
+Michelet's work was influential; historians that cited it include: